JKirchartz/awesome-stars/unsorted.md

 - [polyglot](https://github.com/sausheong/polyglot) - Polyglot is a distributed web framework that allows programmers to create web applications in multiple programming languages
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.

+## Visual Basic

+- [Z80-Board](https://github.com/linker3000/Z80-Board) - Z80 computer wirewrapped on perfboard

 ## PHP

+- [hotglue2](https://github.com/k0a1a/hotglue2) - HOTGLUE is a Content Manipulation System which allows to construct websites directly in a web-browser.
 - [campaignchain](https://github.com/CampaignChain/campaignchain) - CampaignChain Community Edition
 - [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) - PHP_CodeSniffer rules (sniffs) to enforce WordPress coding conventions
 - [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) - PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards.